robmclaughliniv/robmclaughl.in/cursor-memory-bank/activeContext.md

 ## Active Decisions & Considerations

+*   **CSP `'unsafe-inline'`:** Currently allowing `'unsafe-inline'` scripts via CloudFront CSP as a necessary workaround for Next.js compatibility with CDN-level headers.
+More secure alternatives (hashes, nonces) are complex to implement in this setup.
 *   **No Analytics:** Analytics implementation is deferred.
 *   **No Dark Mode (Yet):** A theme toggle is not an immediate priority.
 *   **No Blog:** Blog functionality is out of scope for the current focus.